Funding Opportunities for H&A Students

 The Blanche Mason Starkweather Award provides a stipend of $4,000 to a BA or MA student engaged in a significant humanistic research project of his/her own design conducted under the guidance of a faculty mentor.
 Research projects should involve the study of: history; philosophy; languages; linguistics; literature; archeology; jurisprudence; the history, theory, and criticism of the arts; ethics; comparative religion; and those aspects of the social sciences that employ historical and philosophical approaches.

 ORCA—Opportunities in Research and Creative Arts—is a new CCNY program funded by a grant from CUNY.
 It seeks to increase the retention and success of our first-year freshman and transfer students by involving them in the most exciting and cutting-edge work being done at City College, while supporting the research, scholarship, and creative activity of City College faculty.

 Rockefeller Archive Center-CCNY Internship Program

-The Rockefeller Archive Center (RAC) is seeking two City College of New York undergraduate students for the RAC-CCNY Internship Program.
-The interns will be placed at either the Rockefeller Archive Center in Sleepy Hollow, NY or CCNY Libraries - Archives and Special Collections Division.
-The intern will also have an opportunity to experience the broad range of archival and digital humanities work in a professional setting.
+The Rockefeller Archive Center (RAC) is seeking four City College of New York undergraduate students for the RAC-CCNY Internship Program.
+Two students will be selected for the summer 2022 hybrid internship, and two students will be selected for the fall 2022 semester.
+Each semester, one intern will be placed at CCNY and one intern will be placed at the RAC.
+The interns will have an opportunity to experience the broad range of archival and digital humanities work in a professional setting.

 This is a paid position.
 Students may also opt to register for three-hours of course credit.
-The intern will be required to work 12-15 hours per week for a total of 180 hours.
-Free shuttle transportation to and from the Tarrytown train station is offered for any necessary or required travel to the RAC, as is Metro North train fare.
+The interns will be required to work remotely for 12-15 hours per week for a total of 180 hours.

 Please visit your respective Department's website or visit their office to learn more about departmental awards, some of which may include financial grants—here are some examples: